 All of our festival preselectors, programmers, and jury members are entirely comprised of award-winning filmmakers - you know, people qualified to judge films.

-Once the programming team has made the final decision on Official Selections, they start to deliberate about which films should be nominated for awards.
-The programming team decides the nominees, and the nominees get sent to our Jury.
+5. Once our programers have made the final decision on Official Selections, they start to deliberate about which films should be nominated for awards.

-Jury members vote in whatever category(s) they are qualified to vote in.
-For example, if a jury member is a composer, they will vote for the Best Score Category and not the Best Screenplay category.
+7. The Nominees are then watched by our Jury Members.
+(Jury members vote in whatever category(s) they are qualified to vote in.
+For example, if a jury member is a composer, they will vote for the Best Score Category and not the Best Screenplay category.)

 History: